Charles Poyen: Early life

 Born in France, Poyen studied medicine in Paris.
-In 1832, while still a student, he fell ill with what he called a "a very complicated nervous disease" and turned for help to a Dr. Chapelain.
+In 1832, while still a student, he fell ill with what he called "a very complicated nervous disease" and turned for help to a Dr. Chapelain.
 The doctor employed a woman, Madame Villetard, who presented herself as a "somnambulist" (clairvoyant).
 After being put in a trance by Chapelain, Villetard reportedly described Poyen's symptoms exactly, including which food and drink agreed with him, which convinced him to investigate mesmerism.
 Poyen had further experiences of mesmerism during a visit to his family's sugar plantation in Martinique and Guadeloupe in the French West Indies.

 Lecturing

 In 1834 Poyen decided to move to the United States for the climate and sailed from Pointe-à-Pitre, Guadaloupe, arriving in Portland, Maine.
 After staying for five months with an uncle in Haverhill, Massachusetts, he moved to Lowell, where he taught French and drawing.
-In January 1836 he began lecturing about mesmerism in and around Boston; as word spread, people would volunteer to be treated by him.
+In January 1836 he began lecturing about mesmerism in and around Boston; As word spread, people would volunteer to be treated by him.
 The following month, the Boston Medical and Surgical Journal (BMSJ) published extracts from Poyen's second lecture:

 The person who is to be magnetized is placed in the sitting position ...
 The magnetizer, sitting on a little higher seat, before his face, and at about a foot distant ... holds the thumbs of the patient, and remains in this position until he feels that the same degree of heat is established between the thumbs of that person and his own.
 Then he draws off his hands in turning them outwards, and places them upon the shoulders for nearly a minute.
 Afterwards he carries them down slowly, by a sort of friction very light, along the arms, down to the extremities of the fingers.
 He begins again the same motion five or six times; it is what magnetizers call passes.
 Then he passes his hands over the head, keeps them there a few moments, brings them down in passing before the face, at the distance of one or two inches, to the epigastrium ...
 And he thus comes down slowly along the body, to the feet.

 Poyen said that his effect on patients differed: sometimes they felt calmer, sometimes more agitated, sometimes hot or cold, sometimes there was pain.
 But "[a]lmost always the patient feels relieved of his usual pain, and sometimes the symptoms of the existing sickness cease as by a charm."
 Poyen believed this demonstrated the existence of a "magnetical agent".